George Papandreou: Political career

-Party leadership
+President of PASOK (2004–2012)

 In anticipation of the 2004 national elections in Greece, polls indicated that PASOK was very likely to lose as the conservative New Democracy party was heading towards a landslide.
 In January 2004, the incumbent PM Costas Simitis announced his resignation as leader of PASOK, and passed the leadership to Papandreou by recommending him as the new leader.
 On 8 February 2004 PASOK introduced for the first time the procedure of open primaries for the election of party leadership.
 Even if Papandreou had no opponent, this was a move designed to solidify the open primaries, democratize the party, and make a clean break with the tradition of "dynastic politics".

-In May 2005, Papandreou was elected Vice President of the Socialist International following a proposal by the former president, António Guterres.
-In January 2006, Papandreou was unanimously elected President of the Socialist International.
+In May 2005, Papandreou was elected vice president of the Socialist International following a proposal by the former president, António Guterres.
+In January 2006, Papandreou was unanimously elected president of the Socialist International.

 In the 2007 general election, PASOK again lost to the incumbent New Democracy party of Kostas Karamanlis and Papandreou's leadership was challenged by Evangelos Venizelos and Kostas Skandalidis.
 Papandreou, however, retained his party's leadership at a leadership election in November.

 In June 2009 and under his leadership, his party won the 2009 European Parliament election in Greece.
 Four months later, PASOK won the October 2009 general elections with 43.92% of the popular vote to ND's 33.48%, and 160 parliament seats to 91.

-Prime Minister
+Prime Minister of Greece (2009–2011)

 Taking office and revelations

 The inauguration of George Papandreou as the 182nd Prime Minister of Greece took place on 6 October 2009.

 Upon inauguration, Papandreou's government revealed that its finances were far worse than previous announcements, with a year deficit of 12.7% of GDP, four times more than the eurozone's limit, and a public debt of $410 billion.
 This announcement served only to worsen the severe crisis the Greek economy was undergoing, with an unemployment rate of 10% and the country's debt rating being lowered to BBB+, the lowest in the eurozone.
 Papandreou responded by promoting austerity measures, reducing spending, increasing taxes, freezing additional taxes and hiring and introducing measures aimed at combatting rampant tax evasion and reducing the country's public sector.
 The announced austerity program caused a wave of nationwide strikes and has been criticised by both the EU and the eurozone nations' finance ministers as falling short of its goals.